 Not for a letter grade.
 Offered pass/fail only.
 This is a six-week course.
 The withdrawal deadline is the end of the fourth week.
 Students must pass each module to pass the course.
 Course Note(s): Not for graduate credit.
 This course does not satisfy any admission requirements.
 Instructor(s): Non-facilitated

 This course investigates abstract data types (ADTs), recursion, algorithms for searching and sorting, and basic algorithm analysis.
 ADTs to be covered include lists, stacks, queues, priority queues, trees, sets, and dictionaries.
 The emphasis is on the trade-offs associated with implementing alternative data structures for these ADTs.
 There will be four substantial programming assignments.
 This course will be taught in a language agnostic fashion.
-Students may choose to develop their work in Java, C++, or Python (Not for Graduate credit.)
-Prerequisite(s): One year of college mathematics.
-605.201 Introduction to Programming Using Java or 605.206 Introduction to Programming in Python or equivalent.
+Students may choose to develop their work in Java, C++, or Python Prerequisite(s): One year of college mathematics.
+EN.605.201 Introduction to Programming Using Java or EN.605.206 Introduction to Programming in Python or equivalent.
 Course Note(s): Not for graduate credit.
-A course in data structures is needed for admission to the Computer Science, Cybersecurity, and Data Science program.
+A course in data structures is needed for admission to the Computer Science and Cybersecurity program.
 Students who lack this prerequisite can fulfill admission requirements by completing this course with a grade of B– or better.
 A course in data structures is conditionally required for admission to the Information Systems Engineering program.
 Students who lack this prerequisite can satisfy it by completing this course with a grade of B– or better before taking any course that requires it.
 A second course in programming is required for admission to the Artificial Intelligence program.
 Students who lack this prerequisite can satisfy it by completing this course with a grade of B– or better before taking any course that requires it.
-Students in the Artificial Intelligence program who plan to take the 605.621 Foundations of Algorithms and 605.649 Introduction to Machine Learning Sequence are required to take 605.202 or equivalent.
+Students in the Artificial Intelligence program who plan to take the EN.605.621 Foundations of Algorithms and EN.605.649 Introduction to Machine Learning Sequence are required to take EN.605.202 or equivalent.

 This course emphasizes the relationships between certain mathematical structures and various topics in computer science.
 Topics include set theory, graphs and trees, algorithms, propositional calculus, logic and induction, functions, relational algebra, and matrix algebra.
 Prerequisite(s): Calculus is recommended.
 Course Note(s): Not for graduate credit.
 A mathematics course beyond one year of calculus is needed for admission to the Computer Science, Cybersecurity, or Data Science program.
 A course in either calculus or discrete mathematics is needed for admission to the Information Systems Engineering program.
 Students who lack this prerequisite can fulfill admission requirements by completing this course with a grade of B– or better.